Should I upgrade or buy a new computer?

 Hard drive upgrade

 In the past upgrading the hard drive was a popular upgrade.
 However, today hard drives are becoming so large that most users never run out of disk space.
-However, if your computer is running out of hard drive space, you're happy with the performance of the computer, and you're considering the options between upgrading and purchasing a new computer adding a new hard drive to the computer is a cheap and often fairly simple upgrade.
+If your computer is running out of hard drive space or you're not happy with the performance adding a new hard drive is a cheap and often fairly simple upgrade.

-Tip: If you feel the performance of your computer is lacking replacing a traditional hard drive with a SSD hard drive can dramatically increase the load time and speed of your computer.
-Typically we suggest users wanting to upgrade to an SSD hard drive, use the SSD hard drive as their primary drive and then use the older hard drive to store files such as pictures, movies, and any other files they don't access often.
+Tip: If you feel the performance of your computer is lacking replacing a traditional hard drive with a SSD can dramatically increase the load time and speed of your computer.
+We suggest if you are adding an SSD that it be the primary drive and using the older hard drive to store files.

 Adding a new disc drive such as a faster CD-R/CD-RW (cd burner) or a DVD drive can be a great upgrade to a computer that either has a slower drive or does not have a CD-ROM/CD-R/CD-RW/DVD.

 If you burn or create lots of your own discs a new burner can decrease the time it takes to create each disc.
-In addition a faster drive can also help with the installation process or load time of any CD or DVD programs.
+Also, a faster drive can help with the installation or load time of any CD or DVD programs.
 Apart from these two examples this upgrade is more of a new feature than a performance upgrade.

 The Internet is one of the most popular things to do while on the computer and many users often don't look at their Internet connection when considering upgrading their computer.
-If you do not have a broadband Internet connection, it is available in your area, and you spend lots of time on the Internet subscribing to a broadband service would be a lot more beneficial than doing any other upgrade or purchasing a new computer.
+If you do not have a broadband Internet connection and it is available in your area it can be a very beneficial upgrade.

 Apart from the above recommendations If you are looking at doing any other upgrades such as CPU, motherboard, sound card, modem, network card, etc. today we almost always recommend that you save your money and purchase a new computer now or down the road.